Vonage-CC/nexmo-presales/README.md

 3. Update the Configuration class in Common/Common.cs In the GetConfigFile() method, change the path of the configFile variable depending on where your solution is located on your machine.

+4. For the Voice API, you must store a copy of your generated key file in the root folder of your project.
+The file must be called 'private.key'.